(Edited extracts courtesy of A.N.T.A. publications, Ranger Hope © 2008 www.splashmaritime.com.au)

 The manual effort used to move the wheel, produces the hydraulic pressure needed to move the cylinder driving the rudder shaft.

-A more detailed explanation of this system is shown in Figure 61.
+A more detailed diagram of this system is shown below.

 Power Assisted System

-A power-assisted system (similar to that used with road transport) can be used with marine steering (see Figure 62).
+A power-assisted system (similar to that used with road transport) can be used with marine steering as shown below.

 The power assist pump is controlled by signals through the control line from the manual system.